How we use your data

 Our Privacy Policy

-In accordance with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR), this Data Protection Privacy Notice explains, in detail, the types of personal data we may collect about you when you interact with us.
-It also explains how we’ll store and handle that data and keep it safe.
+This firm processes your data in accordance with the Data Protection Act 2018, the Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019 and the relevant provisions relating to the General Data Protection Regulation contained within the European Union (Withdrawal) Act 2018 (UK GDPR).
+This Data Protection Privacy Notice explains, in detail, the types of personal data we may collect about you when you interact with us.
+It also explains how we will store and handle that data and keep it safe.
+Unless otherwise indicated, references in this Data Protection Privacy Notice to the GDPR refer to the UK GDPR.

 We know that there’s a lot of information here, but we want you to be fully informed about your rights, and how our firm uses your data.
 We hope the following sections will answer any questions you have but if not, please do get in touch with us.